Oyster Point Dragons

 - Stop or hold the boat whenever there is boat traffic coming in or out of the channel.

 - Stay 20 feet away from the sea wall, structures, or other boats, to avoid sudden or unforeseen waves.

 - Stay clear and away from fishing lines.

-- Do not insist on having right-of-way even though human-powered vessels have the right-of-way.
+- Do not insist on having right-of-way even if the human-powered vessel has the right-of-way.

 - Pass oncoming vessels on the steersperson’s left-hand-side, Port.